Toyota Hilux pickup review

 - Size makes manoeuvring tricky

-The Toyota Hilux has been a household name in the world of pickup trucks for decades, and it’s now part of a wide selection of available models from various established car makers that includes the Ford Ranger, Mitsubishi L200, Nissan Navara, Isuzu D-Max, Mercedes X-Class, SsangYong Musso and Volkswagen Amarok.
+The Toyota Hilux has been a household name in the world of pickup trucks for decades, and it’s now part of a selection of available models from various established car makers that includes the Ford Ranger, Nissan Navara, Isuzu D-Max, SsangYong Musso and Volkswagen Amarok.
 Previous rivals including the Mitsubishi L200 and Mercedes X-Class are no longer sold new.

 In modern times, the pickup truck is no longer just a work vehicle.
 Many are perfectly capable of handling daily driving and family life as well as tough off-roading and load-lugging, and the Hilux is no exception.